aabg21/angular-training-slides/_includes/setup.md

 - Set up unit testing

 This may take a few minutes to run the first time...

-**Proxies:** Please  disable any proxies that you may have setup in your environment, as they can interfere with downloading the packages.

 ---
 <!-- .slide: id="setup-top-level-project-structure" -->